lasertown/azure_cluster_lab/README.md

 ![image info](NFS_HA.png)
+# Overview
+Use Terraform and Ansible to create a Pacemaker cluster offering highly available NFS.
 # Installation
 ## Requires the latest Terraform and Ansible
 Azure Cloudshell has both Terraform and Ansible preinstalled, so cloning and launching from Cloudshell is convienent.